Andy4495/Adafruit_MQTT_Library-1.3.0/README.md

 This is a clone, not a fork, of the [Adafruit MQTT Library][MQTT].
 It is based on version 1.3.0 of the library with the following changes:

+Adafruit_MQTT.cpp:

-In file Adafruit_MQTT.cpp, lines 443 - 449 are commented out, because the MSP430 compiler does not support the `atof()` function.
+- Lines 443 - 449 are commented out, because the MSP430 compiler does not support the `atof()` function
+- Added `#include "itoa.h"` because the MSP430 platform v3.0.0 no longer includes these declarations in `stdlib.h`

 In addition, this README was updated to resolve issues flagged by [markdownlint][Lint], and to remove the build status badge.